tmns/deploy-to-warply/README.md

-  -h, --help          show this help message and exit -e ENV, --env ENV   sets environment file to given file, defaults to .env -k KEY, --key KEY   uses the defined keyfile to connect to the remote server -b, --build         calls 'ember b' to build the current ember project for
+  -h, --help          show this help message and exit -e ENV, --env ENV   sets environment file to given file, defaults to .env -k KEY, --key KEY   uses the defined keyfile to connect to the remote server -b, --build         calls 'ember b' to build the current ember project with
-                      local development
+                      default development parameters
   -bd, --build-dev    calls 'ember b -e dev' to build the current ember
-                      project for remote dev server -bs, --build-stage  calls 'ember b -e stage' to build the current ember project for remote staging server -bp, --build-prod   calls 'ember b -p' to build the current ember project for production
+                      project with custom dev parameters -bs, --build-stage  calls 'ember b -e stage' to build the current ember project with custom staging parameters -bp, --build-prod   calls 'ember b -p' to build the current ember project for production
 ```